 It’s an ironic kind of blessing when the tag “Walt Disney Pictures and Jerry Bruckheimer Films present” is appended to a film’s opening titles.
 You know to brace yourself on seeing it.
 The casual moviegoer can step outside – forewarned is forearmed – but the reviewer can’t do anything but hunch her shoulders and prepare for an overdose of the franchise effect.
 Jon Turteltaub’s The Sorcerer’s Apprentice is straight off the studio menu.
 Enduring it is the cinematic equivalent of walking into a Denny’s, ordering a Grand Slam, deciding it’s not plasticky enough for your taste, and eating a Frisbee instead.
 It’s one part latex, one part sodium, one part sawdust beef and one part American cheese, but it comes off as 100% polyethylene.
 It’s a plate of predictability, and your heart breaks over the fact that it is so predictable – so much the norm.
 People gave Turteltaub too many dollars when his National Treasure screened, feeding the beast, spoiling its palate, making the monster even more monstrous.
 Inspired by the pseudo-Steampunk aesthetic of countless by-the-numbers Hollywood tent-poles, Turteltaub tries to convince us that a leather-clad Nic Cage and his braying donkey of a co-star (Jay Baruchel) jumping through special effects blurred to warp speed constitutes movie magic in the average viewer’s eyes.
 We know better.

 I can understand the appeal of this project for someone like Baruchel, a scrawny Canadian desperate to make a name in L.A. with his modest apportion of talent, but the already very rich and very famous have no excuse.
-Bruckheimer’s been a wart on our asses for years – we expect nothing from him – and Cage is an established paycheck whore, but the presence of Monica Belluci and Alice Krige is a kick in the gut.
+Bruckheimer’s been a wart on our asses for years – we expect nothing from him – and Cage is an established sellout, but the presence of Monica Belluci and Alice Krige is a kick in the gut.
 Spotting them in this soulless product is like finding Escoffier’s ghost haunting a big-box parking-lot Denny’s booth.
 If the script wasn’t enough to warn them off, the Bruckheimer/Cage/Turteltaub trifecta of grasping avarice should have, and still they agreed to feed the beast.
 Unlike Cage and Baruchel, Belluci and Krige rely on more than facial contortions and jackass honking to fill a role, but we see very little of them.
 Most screen-time, of course, is eaten up by its marquee star – grease-tressed and desperado once again — whom we’re supposed to believe is a near-immortal student of Merlin named Balthazar Blake.
 Cage’s Balthazar has been seeking the Prime Merlinian since the eighth century – the one warlock strong enough to defeat Merlin’s destroyer, Morgana Le Fay (Krige).
 He finds him in New York City circa 2000, in the form of a nine-year-old named Dave (Jake Cherry).
 Mystical hijinks ensue, during which Balthazar is imprisoned in an urn and Dave is humiliated; they only reunite a decade on, when older Dave (Baruchel) is an NYU physics major who idolizes Tesla and has to be convinced to make room for magic amid all his science (these tepid science/magic conversations are the movie’s only attempt at substance, and they wither on their trifling little vine).